Case Details

 - Judge: Aedit Abdullah J

-- Legal Areas: Criminal Procedure and Sentencing — Sentencing; Criminal Law — Statutory offences
+- Primary Legal Areas: Criminal Procedure; Sentencing; Criminal Law

 Summary

-In Chiew Kok Chai v Public Prosecutor [2019] SGHC 169, the High Court considered how sentences should be structured for offences under s 22(1)(d) of the Employment of Foreign Manpower Act (EFMA), where an offender makes false declarations in connection with work pass applications.
+In Chiew Kok Chai v Public Prosecutor ([2019] SGHC 169), the High Court considered how sentences should be calibrated for offences under s 22(1)(d) of the Employment of Foreign Manpower Act (Cap 91A, 2009 Rev Ed) (“EFMA”).
 The appellant, Chiew Kok Chai, pleaded guilty to multiple EFMA charges and consented to additional charges being taken into consideration for sentencing.
-The District Judge had imposed six weeks’ imprisonment for each EFMA charge (with some sentences ordered to run consecutively).
-The appeal required the High Court to clarify the correct sentencing approach and, importantly, to provide guidance that would utilise the full sentencing range prescribed by the EFMA.
+The core criminality involved a conspiracy to obtain work passes through false declarations to the Ministry of Manpower (“MOM”), resulting in foreign workers being issued work passes that MOM would not have approved absent the deception.

 What Were the Facts of This Case?

 The appellant and a co-accused, Mr Tan Yock Jeen (“Tan”), jointly managed the operations of two construction-related businesses: Wee Chong Construction (“Wee Chong”) and Wan Fu Builders Pte Ltd (“Wan Fu”).
-The appellant was a registered director of Wan Fu and was involved in managing construction projects and foreign employees, including deploying workers to different worksites and ensuring salary payments.
-The case arose from a scheme to obtain foreign manpower for Wan Fu despite Wan Fu not being entitled to a foreign manpower quota due to prior levy defaults.
+The appellant was a registered director of Wan Fu and was actively involved in managing construction projects and foreign employees across both companies.
+This included deploying employees to worksites and ensuring the payment of employees’ salaries.

-The EFMA charges concerned a conspiracy between the appellant and Tan to obtain foreign manpower for Wan Fu by making false declarations in work pass applications.
-The agreed modus operandi was that Tan would submit work pass applications to MOM for three foreign employees, but the applications would present the employees as being employed by Wee Chong.
-In reality, the intention was that the employees would work solely for Wan Fu as construction workers.
+The EFMA charges concerned a conspiracy between the appellant and Tan to obtain foreign manpower for Wan Fu, notwithstanding that Wan Fu was not entitled to a foreign manpower quota due to previous levy defaults.
+The agreed scheme was that Tan would apply for work pass applications for three foreign employees, presenting them as if they were to be employed by Wee Chong.
+The intention, however, was that the foreign employees would in substance work for Wan Fu instead.

 What Were the Key Legal Issues?